SettleMint

 Fixed-rate yield paid to token holders at periodic intervals from a treasury.
 Holders claim completed-period yield, and Historical Balances supplies the snapshot data used for entitlement calculation.

-On configurable tokens, the app and API submit one operator action to create and attach this feature.
-The configuration sets the denomination asset, basis per token unit, treasury, start date, end date, rate, and interval.
-DALP queues feature deployment first.
-When that deployment settles during the request, DALP attaches the predicted feature address to the token so the feature appears in token feature reads after indexing catches up.
+On configurable tokens, the app and API submit one operator request to create and attach this capability.
+The setup specifies the denomination asset, basis per token unit, treasury, start date, end date, rate, and interval.
+DALP queues deployment first.
+When that step settles, DALP attaches the predicted address to the token.
+The capability appears in token reads after indexing catches up.

 Interface

-The yield schedule is configured when the feature is deployed.
-The configuration includes the rate, start date, end date, interval, denomination asset, and treasury address.
-The feature emits FixedTreasuryYieldScheduleSet when that schedule is set.
+The operator sets up the yield schedule when deploying.
+It covers the rate, start date, end date, interval, denomination asset, and treasury address.
+The platform emits FixedTreasuryYieldScheduleSet when the configuration is saved.
+Deploy a new schedule when a programme needs a different rate or period range.

 CapabilityWho can callInputsOn-chain effectEmitsNotes